danielrpgj31/ProfilerDocker/README.md

 # Java code used for profiling

 ProfilerDocker is based on very simple Java code that runs infinite loop.
-The loop spawns 2-4 threads, each sleeps 5-10 seconds and allocates memory in range: [512KB, 512MB].
+The loop spawns 2-4 threads, each thread sleeps 5-10 seconds and allocates memory in range: [512KB, 512MB].

 You can find source code here: <a href="https://github.com/mkowsiak/ProfilerCode">ProfilerCode</a>.